benjymous/annotations/sandman/sandman.27.md

 Niddhogg, and corrected one of my page numbers.
 	Jim W Lai <jwtlai@jeeves.waterloo.edu> spotted a previous appearance of Faceless, Thor's headache, and the Corinthian's skull.
-	<jurph@gondor.org> noticed the bottled city and pocketwatch
+	<jurph@gondor.org> noticed the bottled city and pocket watch